Submit manuscript...

 N.S

-Table 3: Comparison between three groups regarding extubation, ICU stay and discharge.
+Table 3 Comparison between three groups regarding extubation, ICU stay and discharge

 Discussion

 CPB induced postoperative pulmonary dysfunction is a common occurrence in ICU.
 In this study, authors have applied and compared three strategies of lung protection during CPB.
 Lung deflation during CPB is not only a major cause of atelectasis but also of reperfusion injury with restoration of normal circulation after release of aortic cross clamp.
 Low volume normal frequency ventilation during CPB prevents lung collapse and atelectasis thereby, reduces work for recruitment of alveoli in the post CPB period.
-Acute Respiratory Distress Syndrome Network [24] demonstrated low tidal volume ventilatory strategy reduces mortality in patients with ARD Sup to 25 percent and suggested this type of ventilation may be beneficial during CPB to minimize postoperative pulmonary dysfunction.
-Lamarche et al. [25] concluded ventilation prevents pulmonary endothelial dysfunction and improves oxygenation after CPB without cross clamping in experimental animals.
+Acute Respiratory Distress Syndrome Network.24 demonstrated low tidal volume ventilatory strategy reduces mortality in patients with ARD Sup to 25 percent and suggested this type of ventilation may be beneficial during CPB to minimize postoperative pulmonary dysfunction.
+Lamarche et al.25 concluded ventilation prevents pulmonary endothelial dysfunction and improves oxygenation after CPB without cross clamping in experimental animals.
 Mechanical ventilation prevents reperfusion induced pulmonary endothelial dysfunction after CPB.
-Mechanical ventilation with low tidal volume (6-8ml/kg) and high PEEP (6-9cm H2O) inhibited inflammatory cytokines release more effectively than ventilation with high tidal volume (10-12 mL/kg) and low PEEP (3-5cms H2O) in children after CPB [26].
-Tidal volume employed in present study was only 2ml/kg so that it may not disturb the surgical field.
+Mechanical ventilation with low tidal volume (6-8ml/kg) and high PEEP (6-9cm H2O) inhibited inflammatory cytokines release more effectively than ventilation with high tidal volume (10-12 mL/kg) and low PEEP (3-5cms H2O) in children after CPB.26 Tidal volume employed in present study was only 2ml/kg so that it may not disturb the surgical field.
 Moreover there was no need to stop ventilation in any case following request from surgeons due to interference in the surgical field.

-This study shows significantly better postoperative pulmonary outcome on first and second post operative day measured by inspiratory capacity, in both groups irrespective of receiving pentoxyfylline or methyl prednisolone along with low volume normal frequency ventilation during CPB.
-There was lower PaO2 levels during CPB in pentoxyfylline group, similar to result obtained by Clark et al. [34].
-The reasons for low pO2 level could be pentoxyfylline induced vasodilatation resulting in ventilation perfusion mismatch.
-However, the low pO2 levels were within accepted limits for pO2 during CPB and didn’t produce any adverse outcome; rather patients in Pentoxyfylline group (Group P) were extubated earlier and had significantly earlier discharge from ICU than Group V.
+Glucocorticoids like methyl prednisolone reduce extracorporeal circuit induced inflammation, along with end organ dysfunction (myocardial, pulmonary, renal and hepatic).
+A single low-dose of methylprednisolone (10mg/kg) reduces the inflammatory reaction during and after CPB, by inhibition of proinflammatory cytokine release and oxygen free radical generation after release of the aortic cross-clamp.32 In another study it was found that T-cell functions are synergistically suppressed by both extracorporeal circuit and high-dose methylprednisolone during CPB.33 This study shows significantly better postoperative pulmonary outcome on first and second post operative day measured by inspiratory capacity, in both groups irrespective of receiving pentoxyfylline or methyl prednisolone along with low volume normal frequency ventilation during CPB.
+There was lower PaO2 levels during CPB in pentoxyfylline group, similar to result obtained by Clark et al.34 The reasons for low pO2 level could be pentoxyfylline induced vasodilatation resulting in ventilation perfusion mismatch.
+However, the low pO2 levels were within accepted limits for pO2 during CPB and didn’t produce any adverse outcome; rather patients in Pentoxyfylline group (Group P) were extubated earlier and had significantly earlier discharge from ICU than Group V. The limitations of the study was pulmonary biomarkers of inflammation specifically inhibited by Pentoxyfylline and methyl prednisolone like interleukin 1 and TNF could not be measured which could have produce supportive evidence for Pentoxyfylline or methyl prednisolone induced better postoperative lung function after CPB.

 Conclusion